 Related: For words from others, check out our compilation of inspiring mental health quotes where others share aspects of their journey, which may also inspire your ideas for tattoos.

-Our rundown of some of the most striking mental health facts can also inform your thinking and highlight the growing importance of mental health awareness and stamping out stigma.
+Our rundown of some of the most striking mental health facts can also inform your thinking and highlight the growing importance of stamping out stigma.

 If you're thinking about mental health tattoos, there are a few things you should take into consideration.
 Especially if it's your first time getting a tattoo.
 Here are five steps to take before getting a tattoo:

-There is a vast range of mental health tattoo designs and styles.
+There is a vast range of mental health tattoo styles and designs.
 Your mental health tattoo could be an illustration or script, and your decision should also consider the color, size, and placement of the tattoo you want.
-Before you dive in, a little research will help you explore and inspire your own design choice.
+Before diving in, a little research will help you explore and inspire your design choice.